iterait/hipipe/README.md

 [![Development Status](https://img.shields.io/badge/status-Regular-brightgreen.svg?style=flat)]()
 [![Master Developer](https://img.shields.io/badge/master-Filip%20Matzner-lightgrey.svg?style=flat)]()

-**This project is under heavy development.
-The API is continuously changing without regard to backward compatibility.**

 __HiPipe__ is a C++ library for efficient data processing.
 Its main purpose is to simplify and accelerate data preparation for deep learning models, but it is generic enough to be used